dpnkr-s/Health-Analytics/README.md

 - Chronic kidney disease
 - Electroencephalogram

-Each folder in repo includes pre-processed dataset along with code files for a specific problem i.e. Neuralnet classification of Arrhythmia patients will contain data for arrhythmia patients and python code files.
+Each folder in repo includes its description in README.md and pre-processed dataset along with code files for a specific problem i.e. Neuralnet classification of Arrhythmia patients will contain data for arrhythmia patients and python code files.